 Bat weights are done this way to make it easier for manufacturers to make several types of the same length bat.

 A manufacturer could make several 30-inch bats, and you would be able to separate them primarily by drop weight.

 As we discussed earlier, power hitters usually benefit from a heavier bat.
 But it is always best to choose a bat that fits your game.

 Some bats distribute their weight evenly throughout the barrel, while others put a large percentage of the weight in the barrel end cap.

 It is important to try a variety of weighted bats because sometimes an off-balanced bat can work well with your swing and give you more distance and accuracy.

 When choosing a bat weight size, a hitter needs to remember that contact with the ball affects the ability to maintain control of the swing.

 If you do not rely on power for your swing, then a heavy bat combined with ball contact can make it difficult for you to create a smooth swing.

-Always choose the bat that feels comfortable at all points in your swing to give you the best results.
+While a bat size chart can quickly give you the bat length you need for youth and high school players, you still always want to choose the bat that feels comfortable at all points in your swing to give you the best results.